-\Short Term (S) action within 3 months, Medium Term (M) action within 6 months, Long Term (L) action within 9-12 months.
+^{}Short Term (S) action within 3 months, Medium Term (M) action within 6 months, Long Term (L) action within 9-12 months.

-Clinical and Social Care Governance Review - Draft August 2019 systems for the central suppository of minutes and attendance logs (see also Recommendation 44 and 45 below). connectivity Potential Weakness The review acknowledges that adequate resourcing is required to optimise the learning outputs from M&amp;M forums.
-This will require an exercise to benchmark against other models of M&amp;M facilitation and embedding learning, as well as the assurance function to be provided by the Oversight Group on the systematic review of all deaths.
+Clinical and Social Care Governance Review - Draft August 2019 systems for the central suppository of minutes and attendance logs (see also Recommendation 44 and 45 below). connectivity Potential Weakness The review acknowledges that adequate resourcing is required to optimise the learning outputs from M&M forums.
+This will require an exercise to benchmark against other models of M&M facilitation and embedding learning, as well as the assurance function to be provided by the Oversight Group on the systematic review of all deaths.
 The review does not reference a requirement for an additional level of objective review of mortality and morbidity cases which is currently being considered regionally and has implications for clinician review time, training and ICT infrastructure to aggregate themes across an organisational system.
 Capacity and Demand Modelling for the Governance areas vs Manpower (any benchmark comparisons to other HSCs or NHSFTs) 4.0.
-Findings & Analysis / Review Recommendations: Draft Response Opinion Improvement / Gap Identified Dependency / Pre-Requisite Priority Timescale Shared Learning for Improvement Accepted / Not Accepted The Trust should review the Terms of Reference, including membership, and strengthen the purpose of the Lessons Learned Forum.
-Systematic Improvement in cross-directorate approaches Improve Connectivity across the Integrated Governance Framework See potential weakness below High
+Findings & Analysis / Timescale Review Recommendations: Shared Learning for Improvement Draft Response Opinion Accepted / Not Accepted Improvement / Gap Identified Dependency / Pre-Requisite Priority 43.
+S-M The Trust should review the Terms of Reference, including membership, and strengthen the purpose of Partially accepted Systematic Improvement in See potential weakness High the Lessons Learned Forum. cross-directorate approaches Improve Connectivity across the Integrated Governance Framework below